Herbertkartel/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Search a string for a set of bytes
+Search for a string of bytes